Re-established Interests- Amateur radio

 Cecilia and her husband were building a life together.
 Part of it included me, for a while.
 I helped them put in their kiwi orchard.
 They invited me to dinners on many special occasions, and sometimes just because I was a friend.
 We went to Halloween celebrations downtown when it was still just a local party.
 We went tubing and on bike rides.
 We watched football.
 We talked.

-She was beyond happy when I had found someone who she could tell, made me happy.
+She was beyond happy when I found someone she could tell made me happy.
 She did not know my entire story, but she knew that I had been hurt by things in my past, and she could see that I was truly happy now.
-But now that I was in a new relationship, we went through a time we did not see each other as frequently as before.
+But now that I was in a new relationship, we went through a time when we did not see each other as frequently as before.

 Cecilia was killed by a drunk driver a short time later.
-Up to that point, I had never bothered with my seat belts in any vehicle I was in.
+Up to that point, I had never bothered to wear my seat belt in any vehicle I was in.
 That changed after what happened to Cecilia.
 She had been transporting two students home after a horse riding lesson and had made sure they both had their seat belts fastened.
 A vehicle driven by a drunk driver went into her car, head-on.
-She had not bothered to secure her own seat belt, even though it was a rule with her that her passengers were belted in.
-There is no guarantee that she would have made it if she had worn her seat belt, but she would have at least had a chance.
+She had not bothered to secure her own seat belt, even though it was a rule with her that her passengers must be belted in.
+There is no guarantee she would have made it if she had worn her seat belt, but she would at least have had a chance.
 Her two passengers got out with only minor cuts and bruises.

 Hello Cecilia.
 I will always remember you.

 I have very odd dreams at times.
 After Cecilia died, I had a few dreams that involved her.
 I would dream I was visiting her house.
-Her husband would be there, but not Cecilia.
+Her husband would be there, but Cecilia would not.
 I had no sense in those dreams that she had died.
 She just was not around.

-Then, one time she interrupted a dream I had been having of my days back in college.
+Then, once, she interrupted a dream I had been having about my days back in college.
 I was about to leave Mulford Hall, the main Forestry building at U.C.
-Berkeley, and there she was walking towards me, coming up the stairs, opening the main doors as I was headed out.
+Berkeley, when there she was, walking up the stairs and opening the main doors as I was headed out.
 I did a double-take in the dream.
-Suddenly I was very aware of things; where I was, who she was.
-None of it jived in my head, since I knew two things.
-If I was really in Berkeley, she should not be there because I did not know her back then.
-And the big kicker; that I knew she had died.
+Suddenly, I was very aware of things: where I was, who she was.
+None of it jibed in my head, since I knew two things.
+If I were really in Berkeley, she should not be there because I did not know her back then.
+And the big kicker was that I knew she had died.

-Sometimes things in dreams do not jive, and you just go on knowing that it is only a dream, if you even know that.
+Sometimes things in dreams do not jibe, and you just go on knowing that it is only a dream, if you even know that.
 This time, it occurred to me that this must be a dream.
 When I realized that, the building, the outside world- it all faded into nothingness.
-But, Cecilia was still there and still coming towards me.
+But Cecilia was still there and still coming towards me.

 Whether there is anything to the belief some have in an afterlife, who knows?
 If there is no afterlife, then this was just a very beautiful dream about a deceased friend.
-If there is an afterlife, maybe she really came to me to tell me things were OK.
-One thing though, before this I had been having trouble dealing with her loss.
+If there is an afterlife, maybe she really came to me to tell me that she was OK.
+One thing, though, before this, I had been having trouble with grieving her loss.
 And dealing with her loss became easier after this experience, dream or otherwise.
 I have had no further dreams of her of any kind.

 Assuming there is no afterlife, maybe the way this works is that at some point, your subconscious mind literally merges the known memories and feelings for a deceased person into your own mind.
-Maybe this dream was a representation of that merger.
+Maybe this dream represented that merger.
 I can accept that from a scientific viewpoint.
 But part of me still wants to believe that it was really Cecilia who visited me that night.

 And that she is OK.